RealityBending/Pyllusion/paper/paper.md

 Moreover, this parametric approach is scalable and works well with different kinds of illusions, as demonstrated in the software.
 Indeed, many visual illusions (especially the classical one) appears to have relatively similar parameters (such as a feature - like the angle or the size of some shapes - related to the strength of the illusion, or the color of the "target" objects), which in turn allows for a consistent programming interface (API).

 Interestingly, in most of the visual illusions, the strength of the illusion can be dissociated from the actual "difference" (which is impacted by the illusion).
-For instance, in the Müller-Lyer illusion (see **FIG ???**), the difference between the two horizontal segments can be modulated orthogonally from the angle of the "distractors" arrows.
+For instance, in the Müller-Lyer illusion (see **Fig. 2**), the difference between the two horizontal segments can be modulated orthogonally from the angle of the "distractors" arrows.
 Allowing researchers to easily manipulate these parameters opens the door for potentially interesting paradigms and experiments.
 In the following section, we will describe with concrete examples how we operationalized such a parametric approach in the **Pyllusion** software.